 Table of Contents[Hide][Show]

-Did your Delta flight get cancelled or delayed by more than 3 hours?
-If so, you are going to want to understand Delta’s policy for handling these situations.
+Did your Delta flight get canceled or delayed by more than 3 hours?
+If so, you will want to understand Delta’s policy for handling these situations.

-If you are flying Delta Airlines, and your flight gets cancelled or significantly delayed, here are the key things to know about Delta’s flight delay and cancellation policy, as well as the protections you have from the United States Department of Transportation (and European Regulation EU 261).
+If you are flying Delta Airlines, and your flight gets canceled or significantly delayed, here are the key things to know about Delta’s flight delay and cancellation policy and the protections you have from the United States Department of Transportation (and European Regulation EU 261).

-Delta Flight Cancellations: What to do if your Delta flight is cancelled?
+Delta Flight Cancellations: What should you do if your Delta flight is canceled?

-If your flight is cancelled, the first you need to figure out is whether the cause of cancellation is within the airlines control.
+If your flight is canceled, you first need to figure out whether the cause of the cancellation is within the airline’s control.
 A controllable flight cancellation or delay is essentially a delay or cancellation that has been caused by the airline.

 Controllable vs. Non-Controllable Delays & Cancellations

-Controllable Delays are caused from things the airline has control over such as maintenance and mechanical issues, lack of available equipment, cabin cleaning, flight crew schedules, fueling, baggage loading, etc.
+Controllable delays are caused by things the airline controls, such as maintenance and mechanical issues, lack of available equipment, cabin cleaning, flight crew schedules, fueling, baggage loading, etc.

-Non-Controllable Delays are caused from things that are outside of the airlines control such as weather, air traffic congestion, terrorism, emergency diversion, etc.
+Non-controllable delays are caused by things outside the airlines’ control, such as weather, air traffic congestion, terrorism, emergency diversion, etc.

 Delta’s Policy for Controllable Cancellations:

-If your flight is cancelled for a controllable reason, Delta has pledged to do the following:
+If your flight is canceled for a controllable reason, Delta has pledged to do the following:

 - Rebook you on another Delta flight at no extra cost.